energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 ## FOSS Governance: What to expect from a license and what not

 What can be achieved with FOSS licenses is rather limited in the broader scope of interactions around Open Source Code.
-As the [legal analysis document]() states, FOSS licenses are licenses, not contracts under Danish law.
+As the DAP (section 4.2ff) states, FOSS licenses are licenses, not contracts under Danish law.

-Also, some parts are likely nothing that should be regulated legally but with tacit rules, i.e. a "social contract" (of course, such expectations can be put into writing and could even be taken into account on legal discussions).
+Also, some parts are likely nothing that should be regulated legally but with tacit rules, i.e. a "social contract" (of course, such expectations can and often should be put into writing and could even be taken into account on legal discussions).

 Additionally, since the text of the existing OSI accepted FOSS licenses may not be changed (or else they loose acceptance and ability to be digitally controlled in a feasible way), the remaining parts are expected to be stated as "social contract".

+A **social contract** is, much like the social contract of a society, accepted without explicit signature by the participants of a community (a special FOSS package or FOSS at large for more abstracts principles) upon engaging with this community.

+Every participant accepts its restrictions even if they restrict some of their abilities to make a profit, behave in a certain way, etc.

-This field is what's known as FOSS governance or "what do I want others to do and not do with the code that I put out there".
+This field is what's known as **FOSS governance** or *"what do I want others to do and not do with the code that I put out there"*.

 ### What you can't prevent

 Something that is crucially part of Open Source is the **ability for people to take your work, duplicate it entirely and try to start a new community from it**.
 This is **called "forking"**.
 Here's when this usually happens:

-- It often happens when someone is unhappy about governance or direction of the FOSS package.
+- It often happens when **someone is unhappy about governance or direction** of the FOSS package.
 If they can make their place more attractive than yours, most people will move to place their contributions there and even deploy their fork and not yours.
 In that case you move from publisher to consumer of what you started.
 (Or end up continuing your work for yourself, without help or interest from others.
 Often with limited success.)
+  - A variation of this is upstream trying to "suddenly" chance licenses or commercialize what hasn't been commercialized.
+(See Oracle, ElasticSearch, ...)
+    - Another variation is someone trying to be "smart" and "take someone elses FOSS private and sell it" - often this ends up as a low success FOSS enforcement case.
+    - In most Oracle cases the original upstream still exists but plays absolutely no role whatsoever anymore.

+  - Another variation is unexpected commercial or privacy damaging behavior of a FOSS package that was expected to be purely "uncommercial".
+This leads to the FLOSS purists creating a "pure, clean, FLOSS fork".
+They are usually not very popular.
+    - Don't do anything that could be considered privacy invasive.
+The usual FOSS demography ([see historical background](02-FOSS-Terms-Intro-Common-Terms.md)) is very sensitive here and there are enough people equipped with skill, funds, time and will to litigate and campaign for such a reason.

 - The same can happen if a publisher stops working on their package.
-It becomes "abandoned".
+It becomes **"abandoned"**.
 Another party takes it over and continues work on their fork, people move there.
   - Sometimes access to the original package is explicitly handed over by the original authors who step down to the new stewards of that package.
 This is by far not the norm though.

 Sometimes forks briefly exist and then converge to the original project again, or there is a back and forth between forks.
 However, sometimes forks deviate completely from the project they originated from.